selfbus/software-incubation/TS_DIL4_universal/Readme.txt

 TS_DIL4 Universal

 TS_DIL4_Universal is an Fork of Taster4_universal and has the same features.
-Additionaly it will support relative humidity and temperature fromwith DHT sensors.
+Additionaly it will support relative humidity and temperature with DHT sensors.
+Only one sensor type is supported!
+The sensor can be attachend to the Port: P1_1 (RXD).

 DHT sensor support -> OK
 Temperature support -> OK
 Relative humidity support -> OK
 VD with DHT temperature and relative humidity support -> OK VD with selectable DHT sensor -> OK
+Ifdef the release targets for DS and DHT Sensors -> OK Release builds for DS and DHT -> OK
+Tested the DS release build with DS18b20 & DS1822 -> OK

 ToDo:
-- ifdef the release targets (ds&dht)
-- release builds for DS and DHT
-- test the DS release builds
+- Test the DS release build with DS18S20

-State: BETA (Development is still in progress )
+State: Release Candidate